 MLC memory has more density, and therefore is less expensive, but is more prone to errors and also has fewer write/erase cycles.

 When a block can no longer retain data, or when data errors cannot be corrected by the drive’s error correction algorithm, the drive’s controllers merely “select” another block.
-But when all spare blocks are used, the drive will fail and you'll need specialized recovery services to retrieve your data.
+But when all spare blocks are used, the drive will fail, requiring a professional recovery service to retrieve data.

-Other common reasons for SSD failure and data loss include:
+Other common reasons for SSD failure include Abrupt Power Loss, Magnetic Fields, Electric Charges and Firmware failures.

-Because of the complexity of these drives and recovery procedures, as well as significant variations in wear-leveling algorithms between manufacturers of solid state drives, it’s important to call experts with extensive experience with this type of technology.
-Do not attempt a recovery procedure on your own -- this could result in permanent data loss.
+Because of the complexity of these drives and recovery procedures, as well as significant variations in wear-leveling algorithms between manufacturers, it’s important to call 24 Hour Data, a company with extensive experience on Flash memory drives.
+Do not attempt a recovery procedure on your own – this could result in permanent data loss.